Power of Massage

 That said, timing matters.
 Sports massage is great for recovery and rehab, but it’s not ideal immediately after an acute injury (like right after a tear or severe sprain), when inflammation is high.
 In those cases, rest and medical evaluation come first.

-If you want, tell me what kind of injury you’re dealing with—I can explain how useful sports massage would be in that specific case and when to use it.
+If you tell me what kind of injury you’re dealing with—I can explain how useful sports massage would be in that specific case and when to use it.

 Sciatic Pain